 Actually, gum infections are not very common.
 But if they are left untreated then they can lead to several major issues.
-Most of us want to maintain our oral health properly but due to some habitual mistakes (sugar loaded diet, biting nails, using toothpick) oral health will be compromised.
+Most of us want to maintain our oral health properly but due to some habitual mistakes (sugar-loaded diet, biting nails, using a toothpick) oral health will be compromised.
 This eventually affects our gums leading to infection.
 Identifying the symptoms or warning signs quickly can help you avoid further gum damage and other side effects that come with it.

 Symptoms of infected gums include…